Earthworms in Turf

 Earthworms are considered beneficial in soil for aeration, water penetration, thatch control and the addition of bacteria and organic matter.
 However, earthworms can be undesirable when they infest a managed turf area in large numbers and create mounds that are unsightly and can interfere with ball play.
 Earthworm mating usually occurs during the spring and summer so the majority of complaints regarding earthworm castings are received in late summer or early fall in North Carolina.

 Earthworms have both male and female reproductive organs so any two adult earthworms can mate, which takes place on or just below the soil surface at night.
 Mated earthworms deposit fertilized eggs in cocoons in the soil.
-Each cocoon contains approximately four eggs which will hatch in two to three weeks.
+Each cocoon contains approximately four eggs that hatch in two to three weeks.

-In addition to castings/mounds disrupting the turf surface, they can also accumulate on or disrupt the path of maintenance equipment, interfering with turf input applications and mowing.
+In addition to castings / mounds disrupting the turf surface, they can also accumulate on or disrupt the path of maintenance equipment, interfering with turf input applications and mowing.
 Earthworms are also a major food source for moles and cluster flies and can attract these pests into an area.
 Extremely high populations of earthworms may also disrupt the turfgrass root system.

 Earthworms generally prefer less-acidic (pH<6.0), less well-drained soils so increasing the pH and regulating soil moisture can reduce the incidence of earthworm infestations.
 Excess organic material, such as grass clippings, should be collected and removed from the turf surface.
 Sand topdressing is a method employed by some turf managers to manage earthworm castings but with varying results.
-An organic fertilizer product (Ocean Organics’ Early Bird Fertilizer) created from crushed tea seed pellets contain saponins that may disrupt the mucous surface of earthworms.
+An organic fertilizer product (Ocean Organics’ Early Bird Fertilizer) created from crushed tea seed pellets contains saponins that may disrupt the mucous surface of earthworms.

 Earthworms have some natural enemies including: ants, centipedes, birds, snakes, carabid beetles and nematodes.